Microzeit – Books for Digital People since 2016

 A brief history

-We are bold innovators, fearless writers and expert editors of the great microcomputer era.
+We are bold innovators, fearless writers and expert editors of the fantastic microcomputer era.

-My name is Marco A. Breddin and I founded Microzeit [tsait] in Hannover in 2016.
-I work with various freelancers and my wife in the field of marketing and sales.
-My experience as a designer and technology journalist has led to a particular vision for the burgeoning retro market.
+My name is Marco A. Breddin and I founded Microzeit [tsait] in 2016.
+I work with various freelancers and my wife in the areas of creation, proofreading, editing and distribution to ensure a successful publication.
+Years of experience as a graduate designer and technology journalist have given me a deeper vision for the emerging retro market.

 Got kids?
 Our books help bridge the gap in passing down the history of microcomputers to today’s generation through visually engaging content.